RangerMauve/blog.mauve.moe/posts/links.md

 # Cool Links to Neat Stuff

+## 2026/01/22

+- [Loro CRDT](https://halecraft.org/loro-extended-or-why-i-get-excited-about-crdts/) another neat Rust based CRDT library for the web.
+Seems to have all the bells and whistles.

+## 2025/12/29

+- [Making long term memories in minutes](https://pmc.ncbi.nlm.nih.gov/articles/PMC3782739/).
+Article about ways to memorize information more effectively.

+## 2025/12/16

+- [Guide to Post Quantum Cryptography](https://keymaterial.net/2025/12/13/a-very-unscientific-guide-to-the-security-of-various-pqc-algorithms/).
+Goes over attacks on existing crypto systems with quantum computers, and what post quantum algos are being worked on to counter this risk.

+## 2025/12/09

+- [Distributed Clocks and CRDTS](https://adamwulf.me/2021/05/distributed-clocks-and-crdts/).
+Great overview of the types of logcical clocks you can use to determine orders of events in distributed systems.

+## 2025/12/02

+- [Explanations, not Algorithms](https://aartaka.me/explanations.html).
+Neat opinion piece about how programmers should use plain language to explain algorithms to make them easier to pass along and explain.

+## 2025/11/25

+- [Inducing smells with ultrasound](https://writetobrain.com/olfactory).
+These folks aimed an ultrasound projector at peoples olfactory bulbs and induced scent perception.
+They propose to use this as an input to the brain which is neat.

+## 2025/11/25

+- [Beyond standard LLMs](https://magazine.sebastianraschka.com/p/beyond-standard-llms).
+Looks at different LLM architectures outside of transformers.
+Like text diffusion models.
+- [Notion alternative in Rust](https://imedadel.com/outcrop/).
+Cool writeup about a custom knowledgebase tool they wrote in Rust and the librariest they used.

+## 2025/11/06

+- [Your URL is your state](https://alfy.blog/2025/10/31/your-url-is-your-state.html).
+Great overview of how to make good URLs for web applications.
+Especially relevant for Agregore apps since there's no backend.
+- [Oblivious HTTP](https://en.wikipedia.org/wiki/Oblivious_HTTP).
+A spec for using proxy servers to make HTTP requests without exposing your IP address to the server.

+## 2025/11/05

+- [P2P Quic](https://seemann.io/posts/2024-10-26---p2p-quic/).
+Talks about hole punching in the context of QUIC connections.
+IMO we need more QUIC based traffic on the net to better hide traffic to look like HTTP3.

+## 2025/11/03

+- [Volitional control of individual neurons in the human brain](https://pmc.ncbi.nlm.nih.gov/articles/PMC8719845/).
+I've been into BCIs for a long time and seeing that folks can modulate individual neuron fire rate at will is exciting to me.

 ## 2025/10/22

 - [glassworm malware](https://www.koi.ai/blog/glassworm-first-self-propagating-worm-using-invisible-code-hits-openvsx-marketplace) it uses webrtc, bit torrent DHT, and blockchain smart contracts to distribute commands and payloads which is really neat.